karx/karx.github.io/kaaro/mail/to-you/README.md

 Hello Partners,

-This mail is to all our patreons and friends.
-It has officialy been 2 years since I have started working from springboard and we first pitched a product.
+This mail is to all our patrons and friends.
+It has officially been 3 years since we first pitched a product.

-Today, on our 2 year anneversary we start this monthly newseller `Mail-to-you`, where we share:
+Today, on our 3rd anniversary we start this monthly new-seller `Mail-to-you`, where we share:
-- A merchendise of the Month: Custom Toys created In-house!
+- Merchandise of the Month: Custom Toys created In-house!
-- Ongoing activites: Interesting stories, eye-opening experiences, or comforting lullabies.
+- Ongoing activities: Interesting stories, eye-opening experiences, or comforting lullabies.
-- Help collaborate for `Mail-to-all` - Our monthly outbound newseller.
+- Help collaborate for `Mail-to-all` - Our monthly outbound new-seller.

 ### Our Aim